isomerpages/imda-tradetrust/_developers/Product FAQ/Is TradeTrust secure, especially if it is based on public blockchain?.md

 through an open tender process, aligning with the OWASP Top Ten 2021 list.
 The review of smart contract and functions yielded positive results, ensuring efficient gas costs and a well-structured robust codebase.
-Businesses can have full confidence in the security and reliability of their transactions, setting a new standard for trust in the digital economy.</p>
+Businesses can have full confidence in the security and reliability of their transactions.</p>